Overview of Rheumatoid Arthritis

-- Women are more likely to develop rheumatoid arthritis than men.
+- Women are more likely than men to develop rheumatoid arthritis.

 - The disease may improve during pregnancy and flare after pregnancy.

-Rheumatoid arthritis can be difficult to diagnose in its early stages for several reasons:
+It can be difficult to diagnose rheumatoid arthritis when it is in the early stages because:

 - There is no single test for the disease.